-This is the API Reference for AWS Network Firewall.
+This is the API Reference for Network Firewall.
 This guide is for developers who need detailed information about the Network Firewall API actions, data types, and errors.

 - For descriptions of Network Firewall features, including and step-by-step instructions on how to use them through the Network Firewall console, see the Network Firewall Developer Guide .

 Network Firewall is a stateful, managed, network firewall and intrusion detection and prevention service for Amazon Virtual Private Cloud (Amazon VPC).
 With Network Firewall, you can filter traffic at the perimeter of your VPC.
-This includes filtering traffic going to and coming from an internet gateway, NAT gateway, or over VPN or AWS Direct Connect.
+This includes filtering traffic going to and coming from an internet gateway, NAT gateway, or over VPN or Direct Connect.
 Network Firewall uses rules that are compatible with Suricata, a free, open source intrusion detection system (IDS) engine.
 Network Firewall supports Suricata version 5.0.2.
 For information about Suricata, see the Suricata website .